dekorateio/dekorate/readme.md

 This will trigger the addition of a container port to the `Deployment` but also will trigger the generation of a `Service` resource.

 Everything that can be defined using annotations, can also be defined using `application.properties`.
-To add an additional port using `application.properties`:
+To add a port using `application.properties`:

     dekorate.kubernetes.ports[0].name=web
     dekorate.kubernetes.ports[0].container-port=8080

 **NOTE:**  This doesn't need to be done explicitly, if the application framework is detected and support, ports can be extracted from there *(see below)*.

-**IMPORTANT**: When mixing annotations and `application.properties` the latter will always take preceedence overriding values that defined using annotations.
+**IMPORTANT**: When mixing annotations and `application.properties` the latter will always take precedence overriding values that defined using annotations.
 This allows users to define the configuration using annotations and externalize configuration to `application.properties`.

 **REMINDER**: A complete reference on all the supported properties can be found in the [configuration options guide](assets/config.md).